Oscar-Tark/Squirrel-EES/README.md

 `process::*'ping', *'127.0.0.1', *'mypingprocess', *false`

-This example will run a ping process with the argument of '127.0.0.1'. false denotes that you would like the process to be controlled by Scorpion.
+This example will run a ping process with the argument of '127.0.0.1'. false denotes that you would like the process to be controlled by Squirrel.

 **Viewing process output**